Veolia: West Carrollton plant explosion

 On 4 May 2009, a Veolia Environmental Service's plant in West Carrollton, Ohio, United States, exploded.
 The blast leveled two buildings on the property which were a laboratory and a building that had several 200,000 gallon chemical tanks.
 This particular plant handles fuel blending among other services.
 Two workers at the plant were injured in the blast.
 The explosion caused $50 million in damage to the plant itself.
 More than a dozen homes up to a mile radius from the blast were also damaged due to the explosion.

 Fatal accident in Gatlinburg

 Two workers died after a catastrophic mechanical failure in April 2011 at a waste water treatment plant in Gatlinburg, Tennessee, United States, owned by the local municipality and operated by Veolia Water.
 At least 1.5 million gallons of a mix of storm and sewage water were spilled into a nearby river after a sewage-holding wall collapsed.

+Wellington wastewater plant failure

+On 4 February 2026, a wastewater plant in Wellington, New Zealand, operated and maintained by Veolia suffered a catastrophic failure due to waste water backing up from the outfall pipeline while the plant was undergoing maintenance.
+The flooding caused the control room to be submerged 3 metres deep, resulting in widespread damage to the facility and taking it completely offline, resulting in 70 million litres of untreated waste water per day to be discharged 5 metres off shore.
+The fallout, described by Wellington Mayor Andrew Little as an "Environmental disaster", resulted in the entire south coast of Wellington being off limits to residents due to safety concerns, contributing to widespread business losses and frustration among the residents of Wellington.
+The failure comes amid years of performance failures, non-compliance, and infringement notices in relation to the Wellington plant.